Are you looking forward to listening to some live African music or has your favourite African themed music festival been cancelled again this summer?

 Some of his hits include ‘On The Low’ and ‘Anybody’.
 He has also featured on the songs ‘Location‘ by British musician Dave and ‘Own It’ by Stormzy featuring Ed Sheeran, which could also be included in your playlist at home.

-Salif Keita, known as the ‘Golden Voice of Africa’ is a soulful afro-pop singer from Mali.
+Salif Keita, known as the ‘Golden Voice of Africa’ is a soulful Afro-pop singer from Mali.
 He is a well-loved musician on the African continent.

-As an albino, he was culturally rejected by his communality and cast out by his family when he was a child but this did not prevent him from finding success in the music industry.
+As an albino, he was culturally rejected by his community and cast out by his family when he was a child but this did not prevent him from finding success in the music industry.